tygerbytes/posh-dynargs/README.md

 # posh-dynargs

 `posh-dynargs` is a PowerShell module that enables tab completion for commands whose arguments change depending on the current directory, e.g. a project-specific `build` command.
-It also generates helper functions for those commands, adding capabilities such as logging, timing, and audio alerts.
+It also generates helper functions for those commands, adding capabilities such as logging, timing, and audible alerts.

 ## Background and Overview